The Sherwood Advantage : Strategic Straight-Forward Approach

 Weekends are usually free for most and are one of the best times to take a prep course outside of one’s weekly activities and stressors.
 Students can be better rested for weekend held classes, which translates to higher energy, better cognition, improved memory, and enhanced class performance.
 In addition, for those who are traveling to our classes, traffic is usually lighter.
 We think test prep classes held on the weekends are the best for students.
 That’s our philosophy.

 We hold our LSAT and GMAT Courses on Saturdays.
 LSAT courses are held on Saturday mornings to align students with the specific time and day in which they’ll will be taking the exam.
 GMAT courses are held on Saturday afternoons to ensure their classes don’t conflict with business travel.
 We hold our GRE and SAT Courses on Sundays.
 GRE courses are held on Sunday afternoons not to interfere with religious services.
 SAT courses are held on Sunday evenings as to not conflict with high school students’ athletics and extra-curricular weekend schedules.
-Our nationwide course offerings are scheduled on the same dates and times in all sixty cities in twenty-seven states, including the District of Columbia.
+Our nationwide course offerings are scheduled on the same dates and times in all sixty-eight cities in thirty-one states, including the District of Columbia.

 We have one of the best instructor to student ratios in the industry.
 We have a maximum of 15* students in each class because we believe a small class size is important to student learning.
 Studies have shown that lower student to teacher ratios contribute to better retention and a more directed and closer interaction.
 Students benefit from a small class size because it increases interaction, fosters peer relationships, and instructors can get to know their students and deliver test prep to individual concerns and needs.
 Access to the instructor is facilitated by having a smaller class size and thus student learning is increased.